-- Determined who must receive a Form W-2
+- Determined who must receive a Form W-2,

-- Collected your company information;
+- Collected your company information,

-- Collected your employee information;
+- Collected your employee information,

-- And finalized and collected the amounts to be reported
+- And finalized and collected the amounts to be reported;

-You should have everything you need to complete and file your Forms W-2.
+Then, you should have everything you need to complete and file your Forms W-2.

 However, before you submit your filing, you should take a moment to review your information and forms for accuracy in order to avoid potential penalties or other problems.